Governance

 UWCSEA’s Board of Governors applies good governance practices as set out by the Accounting and Corporate Regulatory Authority (ACRA), the national regulator of business entities, public accountants and corporate service providers in Singapore.

-The Committee for Private Education (CPE) is an agency under the SkillsFuture Singapore (SSG).
-The CPE is appointed to oversee compliance with the Private Education Act.
+The Private Education Institution (PEI) is an agency under the SkillsFuture Singapore (SSG).
+The PEI is appointed to oversee compliance with the Private Education Act.

-UWCSEA is registered as a Private Education Institution (PEI) under that Act and we submit regular reports to CPE and are subject to inspection by them.
+UWCSEA is registered as a Private Education Institution (PEI) under that Act and we submit regular reports to PEI and are subject to inspection by them.

 UWCSEA Board of Governors